dheijl/swyh-rs/README.md

 ### Known problems:

-- if your sound card has a forward slash (/) in the name, the "/" is replaced by "´´" in the sound source selection dropdown.
-The reason is purely technical: the FLTK MenuButton widget uses forward slashes in the text as a submenu indicator, so they have to be escaped to prevent this.
-  From the FLTK reference: _The text is split at '/' characters to automatically produce submenus (actually a totally unnecessary feature as you can now add submenu titles directly by setting FL_SUBMENU in the flags)._ Thanks go to @MoAlyousef who pointed this out to me.
 - resizing a window in fltk 1.4 is not ideal, but thanks to @MoAlyousef it is now usable in swyh-rs.
 But if you resize vertically to a very small window you risk losing the horizontal scrollbar in the textbox at the bottom.